How To Prevent Brand Reputation Damage

 Keeping an eye on what people say about you online can give you great insight into your brand’s reputation.
 Here are a few ways you can monitor your brand’s reputation online:

-Regularly check social media.
-Review comments, check posts that mention your brand, and monitor your advertisements.
+- Regularly check social media.
+Review comments, check posts that mention your brand, and monitor advertisements.

 Generate Good Press